-Students in the third and final year of Japanese often have a strong interest in Japanese culture and wish to pursue language learning further.
+Students in this third and final year of Japanese often have a strong interest in Japanese culture and wish to pursue language learning further.
 Such students recognize that language learning is a lifelong process.
-In Japanese 12, students will continue with the five themes introduced in Japanese 11 by exploring different text types, such as blogs, email messages, letters and web pages.
-Topics within the five themes may include physical health, transportation, vacation and travel and global issues.
+In Japanese 12, students will continue with the five themes introduced in Japanese 11 by exploring different text types, such as blogs, email messages, letters, and web pages.
+Topics within the five themes may include Physical Health, Transportation, Vacation and Travel, and Global Issues.
 Students will be able to respond personally to these topics using explanation and justification of opinions.
-Students will learn structures to communicate feelings, needs and beliefs.
+Students will learn structures to communicate feelings, needs, and beliefs.
 They will explore diverse forms of cultural expression and develop understanding and appreciation of different cultures.
 Students will increase their range of vocabulary and kanji as well as gain more confidence in using increasingly complex sentence structures.